jm7n7/roo-setta-stone/README.md

 ## 👥 Authors

-- **Brady Maes**
+- **Brady Maes** - Data Science & Backend Engineering
-- **Joseph Marinello**
+- **Joseph Marinello** - Data Science & Frontend Logic

-Principles of Big Data Management Project for the MS in Data Science at the University of Missouri-Kansas City.
+Capstone Project for the MS in Data Science at the University of Missouri-Kansas City.